Monitoring urban planning in the context of climate change and emerging tick-borne diseases

 Landscape characteristics

-We will develop maps that integrate surface temperature, land cover, vegetation metrics, and neighbourhood characteristics and evaluate based on known Lyme disease risk factors.
-During the duration of the project, we will be able to monitor changes to landscape features and identify when these factors may impact risk.
+We will develop maps that integrate surface temperature, land cover, vegetation metrics, and neighbourhood characteristics to evaluate factors related to Lyme disease environmental risk.
+We will be able to monitor how the changing landscape along a woodland-residential gradient impacts Lyme disease transmission and risk in peri-urban settings.

 Tick surveillance